regolith-linux/website/content/en/docs/Developer/packaging.md

   How code changes make it to users.
 ---

 Regolith is distributed as a set of interrelated Debian packages.
-As of Regolith 1.4, there are packages for 3 releases of Ubuntu: bionic, eoan, and focal.
+As of Regolith 1.5, there are packages for 3 releases of Ubuntu: bionic, focal, and groovy.
 This page describes how code changes can be packaged such that users will get the updated code.

 ## Overview